PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 07:48:14
+Last updated: 2024-04-06 07:48:48
-Random Quote: Life hurts.
-The moment you think you've got it all, it smacks you in the face. - Lucien
+Random Quote: The only difference between us is, when I made bad decisions in life, I didn't get caught. - Susan Fischer